int19h/jbomohi/dict/serlaxi/comments.md

 But again it won't restore Selachimorpha back.
 Even these {x} and {f}.
 How do you know they were "ch" and "ph", why not "kh"/"h" and "f"?

+## 2016-03-26T01:30:32Z — spheniscine (comment 2900, on definition 67292, in reply to 2889)

+Re: Connotations

+Interesting observation.
+It's similar to the problem I raised with {braxiiura} and how common use of "crab" includes species not within the infraorder Brachyura, thus my coinage of {karkino}.